dimensionalpocket/3d-client-three/README.md

 // Add a white floor.
 client.feed('add', 'geometry' , {id: 'plane', ...})
-client.feed('add', 'material', {id: 'white-plain', ...})
+client.feed('add', 'material', {id: 'grey', ...})
-client.feed('add', 'mesh', {id: 'white-floor', g: 'plane', m: 'white-plain'})
+client.feed('add', 'mesh', {id: 'floor', g: 'plane', m: 'grey'})

 // Add a camera.
 client.feed('add', 'camera', {id: 'main-camera', ...})

-// Set the camera's parent to the floor. client.feed('append', 'white-floor', 'main-camera')
+// Attach the camera to the the floor. client.feed('attach', 'main-camera', 'floor')

 // Position the camera back, then up. client.feed('position', 'main-camera', null, 5, -5)

+// Set the camera to use for rendering. client.feed('camera', 'main-camera')

-// Add a dim white light source. client.feed('add', 'light', {id: 'ambient-light', type: 'ambient', color: 'silver', ...}) client.feed('append', 'white-floor', 'ambient-light')
+// Add a dim white light source. client.feed('add', 'light', {id: 'ambient-light', type: 'ambient', color: 'silver', ...}) client.feed('attach', 'floor', 'ambient-light')

 // Add a skeleton definition.
 client.feed('add', 'skeleton-definition', {id: 'human', ...})

-// Add a skeleton instance that can be manipulated. client.feed('add', 'skeleton', {id: 'some-skeleton', definition: 'human', ...})
+// Add a skeleton instance from the created definition. client.feed('add', 'skeleton', {id: 'some-skeleton', definition: 'human', ...})

 // Fires a helper method called `renderVolumes()` on the skeleton to render its volumes. client.feed('helper', 'renderVolumes', 'some-skeleton')

-// Add skeleton to floor.
+// Attach skeleton to floor.
-client.feed('append', 'white-floor', 'some-skeleton')
+client.feed('attach', 'some-skeleton', 'floor')

 // Add a reusable pose to the client and apply it (T) to the skeleton. client.feed('add', 'pose', {id: 'stance', ...}) client.feed('pose', 'stance', 'some-skeleton')

-// Add the floor to the scene.
+// Attach the floor to the scene.
-// (Only root-level renderables need to be added to the scene.) client.feed('append', 'test-scene', 'white-floor')
+// (Only root-level renderables need to be attached to the scene.) client.feed('attach', 'floor', 'test-scene')

 // Finally, make the floor visible,
-//   which will make the character visible as well. client.feed('show', 'white-floor', true)
+//   which will make the character visible as well. client.feed('show', 'floor', true)

-// Set the camera to use for rendering. client.feed('camera', 'main-camera')

-// Set the scene to render.
+// Set the active scene.
 client.feed('scene', 'test-scene')

 // Begin rendering.